Explore Paris with ArcGIS Online

 - On the ribbon, click the Map tab.

-- If necessary, on the ribbon, click Open in Map Viewer Classic.
+- If necessary, in the pop-up window, click Open in new Map Viewer or on the ribbon, click Open in new Map Viewer.

 - Zoom to Europe by clicking the Zoom In and Zoom Out buttons and pan the map by dragging the map.

 You can also zoom by scrolling your mouse wheel or press Shift and draw a box around the area you want to zoom to.